 The newest addition to our Meat Alley tour is Hershberger Heritage Farm, begun by the Layton Family in 2014 because, well, they couldn’t find the kind of healthy, pasture-raised meat and eggs that they wanted to eat (See our post: Meet Your Farmer: Hershberger Heritage Farm, to learn more).

-The Laytons raise all their livestock — beef, pork, chicken, lamb and turkey — on certified organic grass fields in Sellersville.
+The Laytons raise all their livestock — beef, pork, chicken, lamb, and turkey — on certified organic grass fields in Sellersville.
 The animals are moved to fresh pasture daily and weekly to ensure they get to forage and eat a true diet they were designed for on a field of open air.

 The farm store is open Monday – Saturday from 9 am – 6 pm.
-They also sell their product at numerous local farmers markets.
-For a full list, visit their website.

 NOTE: There’s plenty more meat in Bucks County besides this little road trip.